After 15 hours of research evaluating 85 products, we picked Champion Men's Powerflex Compression Short as our top choice.

 Why do people wear compression shorts?
 Well, let us tell you.
 Not only do compression shorts control muscle oscillation during exercise, prevent chafing, and reduce the risk of injury, but they also improve circulation and reduce lactic acid in the blood.

 Of course, these are the claims made by compression short manufacturers, but are they really true?
 In short, yes.
 One study in Germany found that compression socks help to increase speed and run length, though not aerobic capacity.
-An Australian study found that compression garments helped to increase leg muscle oxygenation, but offered no enhancement in performance.
+Another Australian study found that compression garments helped to increase leg muscle oxygenation, but offered no enhancement in performance.
 And a study in Europe found that compression garments reduced muscle recovery time.

 What's the bottom line?